An intelligent tutor for planning in large partially observable environments: Background

 To teach planning strategies discovered by solving meta-level MDPs, we build upon existing work known as \textit{cognitive tutors}, in which strategies are taught fully automatically using intelligent tutoring systems \citep{Callaway2021Leveraging}.
 These tutors teach people an optimal planning strategy in meta-level MDPs by letting users practice in the environment while giving them direct feedback on the planning operations they choose.
-The feedback on a chosen planning operation consists of the information which computation was optimal and, in case of a mistake, a short delay penalty that is proportional to the difference between the meta-level Q-values of the optimal planning operation and the chosen planning operation \citep{Callaway2021Leveraging}.
-This approach differs from past intelligent tutoring systems for teaching metacognitive skills, which usually rely on teaching static, hand-crafted metacognitive strategies \citet{aleven2006toward, chi2010meta}, sometimes combined with adaptive tutoring systems that model the learner's understanding \citep{guerra2017book, roll2005modeling}.
+The feedback on a chosen planning operation consists of the information which computation was optimal and, in case of a mistake, a delay penalty of a few seconds during which the user can't interact with the learning environment.
+The duration of the delay is proportional to the difference between the meta-level Q-values of the optimal planning operation and the chosen planning operation, causing worse planning actions to trigger longer delays \citep{Callaway2021Leveraging}.
+This approach differs from past intelligent tutoring systems for teaching metacognitive skills, which usually rely on teaching static, hand-crafted metacognitive strategies \citet{aleven2006toward, chi2010meta, ozsoy2009effect}, sometimes combined with adaptive tutoring systems that model the learner's understanding \citep{guerra2017book, roll2005modeling}.
 While hand-crafted strategies have been successful in the past, cognitive tutors teaching automatically discovered metacognitive strategies have the advantage of (1) not requiring hand-crafted heuristics as (near-)optimal metacognitive strategies are derived directly from the meta-level MDP model of the planning task, and (2) being able to track the learner's belief state exactly through an experimental paradigm which externalizes the human planning process \citep{callaway2017mouselab}, enabling accurate and situation-dependent feedback.